bihealth/bih-cluster/bih-cluster/docs/overview/for-the-impatient.md

 # For the Impatient

-This document describes the fundamentals of using the BIH cluster.
+This document describes the fundamentals of using the BIH cluster in a very terse manner.
-More detailed documentation is available in the rest of the Wiki.
-Start exploring from the [Wiki home](home).

 ## Cluster Hardware and Scheduling